syubogdanov/aioplus/README.md

 * As easy as built-ins - but asynchronous;
 * The same API as the Python 3.13 standard blocking API;
-* Silent and safe teardown: no unawaited coroutine warnings.
+* Early returns never cause unawaited coroutine warnings.

 ## Getting Started